codefinity/oeuvre/README.md

 Feature: Registration

-Scenario: New Registrant registers using valid credentials
+Scenario: New Registrant registers using an EMail Id that does not belong to any Oeuvre user

 	Given I have not registered at Oeuvre
 	And there is no other user registered with my EMailId "Mary@TheCarpenters.com"